xak2000/nomad/website/source/docs/job-specification/restart.html.md

   </tr>
 </table>

-The `restart` stanza configures a group's behavior on task failure.
+The `restart` block configures a group's behavior on task failure.
 Restarts happen on the client that is running the task.

 ```hcl